isomerpages/mewr-eco/pages/fund-info.md

 **Eligibility Criteria**

 The project must:
-* Improve the environment or advance environmental sustainability, and deliver public benefit and/or community engagement (with clear outcomes)
+* Improve the environment or advance environmental sustainability, and deliver public benefit and/or community engagement (with clear outcomes);
 * Have not commenced or obtained funding from other government sources